 Calculating a building’s rebuild cost will require the use of a buildings rebuild cost calculator.
-This can be accessed via the BCIS calculator on their website and will require the following information in order to generate an accurate figure:
+This can be accessed via the BCIS calculator on their website.
+However, you will require the following information in order to generate an accurate figure:

-- Select whether the property is a house/bungalow, a purpose built flat or a converted flat.
+- Is the property is a house/bungalow, a purpose built flat or a converted flat?

-- Select whether the property is detached, semi-detached or terraced.
+- Choose whether the property is detached, semi-detached or terraced.